Research and Development Personnel

-Data are categorized, checked, compiled, analyzed and compared with other sources of economic information.
+Data are categorized, checked, compiled, analyzed and compared with historical data and other sources of economic information.
 Estimates are reconciled with these various data sources.
-Since full-time equivalent calculations are based on estimations, the R&D personnel data go through a statistical convergence process.
-Based on initial significance testing, precision values for full-time R&D personnel are recorded to the nearest tenth.
-This process is conducted separately by sector, science type and geography, and as a result, the sum of components does not always add to the total.
+Since Full-Time Equivalent (FTE) calculations are based on estimations, the R&D personnel data go through a statistical convergence process.
+The counts for FTE R&D personnel are recorded to the nearest tenth with a process conducted separately by sector, science type and geography.
+As a result, the sum of components does not always add to the total.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.